nbeddows/meen-i8080-arcade/docs/README-bin.md

 ### Introduction

-This is a binary distribution of an [emulated i8080 arcade machine](https://github.com/nbeddows/i8080-arcade) based on Space Invaders arcade hardware using [mach-emu](http://github.com/nbeddows/mach-emu/) and [meen-hw](http://github.com/nbeddows/meen-hw/).
+This is a binary distribution of an [emulated i8080 arcade machine](https://github.com/nbeddows/i8080-arcade) based on the Space Invaders Taito/Midway arcade hardware using [mach-emu](http://github.com/nbeddows/mach-emu/) and [meen-hw](http://github.com/nbeddows/meen-hw/).

+I don't consider the emulation to be the most efficient, accurate or to be extensively tested, but I'm happy with where it is at.

+This emulator has been tested against the following roms (which can be found elsewhere online):

+- Space Invaders.
+- Space Invaders Part II/Deluxe.
+- Balloon Bomber (This one looks to have issues which go beyond the superficial that require further investigation).
+- Lunar Rescue.

 ### Running the application